bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ## Intro

-In this challenge, you will write the logic for [THIS](https://the-gabe-grid.herokuapp.com/) widget.
+In this challenge, you will write the logic for [THIS WIDGET](https://advanced-react-grid.herokuapp.com/).

 Study its functionality and also inspect the Console, the Network tab and the Elements tab in Chrome Dev Tools: